lheckemann/namic-sandbox/trunk/MultiImageRegistration/README.txt

 + Mert Sabuncu

 The goal of the project is to register a collection of images simultaneously, instead of pair-wise.
+See "GroupWiseRegistration.pdf" for details.
 Currently, implemented methods are
     Congealing with entropy
     Congealing with variance